Astar (game)

 Astar is a two-player abstract strategy board game from Kyrgyzstan.
 It is a game similar to draughts and Alquerque as players hop over one another's pieces when capturing.
-However, unlike draughts and Alquerqe, Astar is played on 5×6 square grid with two triangular boards attached on two opposite sides of the grid.
+However, unlike draughts and Alquerque, Astar is played on 5×6 square grid with two triangular boards attached on two opposite sides of the grid.
 The board somewhat resembles those of kotu ellima, sixteen soldiers, and peralikatuma, all of which are games related to astar.
 However, these three games use an expanded alquerque board with a 5×5 square grid with diagonal lines.
 Astar uses a 5×6 grid with no diagonal lines.